Skip to main content

 A practical compromise is to launch the public site with a lighter starter, then connect forms, analytics, CRM routing, and a client portal only when there is a real operational need.

 Choose the starter that matches how the agency makes money in the next twelve months.
-If revenue depends on content and authority, go content-first.
+If revenue depends on trust, case studies, service pages, and content authority, go content-first with LaunchFast, AstroWind, or a CMS-friendly starter.
 If revenue depends on a more product-like client journey, choose the app-capable route earlier.

 Check out this starter